Backup: Hard disk

 The use of hard disk storage has increased over time as it has become progressively cheaper.
 Hard disks are usually easy to use, widely available, and can be accessed quickly.
 However, hard disk backups are close-tolerance mechanical devices and may be more easily damaged than tapes, especially while being transported.
 In the mid-2000s, several drive manufacturers began to produce portable drives employing ramp loading and accelerometer technology (sometimes termed a "shock sensor"), and by 2010 the industry average in drop tests for drives with that technology showed drives remaining intact and working after a 36-inch non-operating drop onto industrial carpeting.
 Some manufacturers also offer 'ruggedized' portable hard drives, which include a shock-absorbing case around the hard disk, and claim a range of higher drop specifications.
 Over a period of years the stability of hard disk backups is shorter than that of tape backups.

 External hard disks can be connected via local interfaces like SCSI, USB, FireWire, or eSATA, or via longer-distance technologies like Ethernet, iSCSI, or Fibre Channel.
 Some disk-based backup systems, via Virtual Tape Libraries or otherwise, support data deduplication, which can reduce the amount of disk storage capacity consumed by daily and weekly backup data.

 Optical storage

 Optical storage uses lasers to store and retrieve data.
 Recordable CDs, DVDs, and Blu-ray Discs are commonly used with personal computers and are generally cheap.
-In the past, the capacities and speeds of these discs have been lower than hard disks or tapes, although advances in optical media are slowly shrinking that gap.
+The capacities and speeds of these discs have typically been lower than hard disks or tapes.
+Advances in optical media may shrink that gap in the future.